ryanbates1990/dnd/spitballin.md

 - druids outside of the city that get upset with the pollution from the factory?

 # Next Steps
+- religous sites
 - entertainment district locations
+- come up with really early game combat ideas
+- random encounter table (good for sewer or just in general)
 - itemizing a couple services
     - Need 'task table' for merchants guild
     - Should come up with a list of magical items/ammo/clothing/potions/etc. stock the shops.